rujainemena/password-gen/README.md

-# <Your-Project-Title>
+# 03 JavaScript: Password Generator

 ## Description

 User will use this app to generate and original and secure password.
-The main objective is to grant User security as they utilize their randomly generated password.
+The main objective is to grant User security as they utilize their generated password.

 ## Table of Contents (Optional)